 DIY Furniture-Cleaning Products

-- Wood cleaner #1: 1 cup mineral oil mixed with 3 drops lemon oil or extract.
+- Mix one cup of mineral oil with three drops of lemon oil or extract.
 Store in a clean glass or plastic container.

-- Wood cleaner #2: 1 cup olive oil mixed with 1/4 cup white vinegar.
+- Mix one cup of olive oil with 1/4 cup of white vinegar.
 In this mixture, the oil protects the wood while the vinegar cleans it.
 This solution can be used in a spray bottle.

 - Spray or pour the solution on a soft cloth and work it into the wood, wiping in the same direction as the wood grain.
 If the wood seems dry, let the solution sit and then go over it again.
 Don't pour or spray directly on the wood—always use a cloth.

-- On detailed area, apply additional homemade cleaner with a cloth, then work it into the contours with a soft-bristled brush.
+- On a detailed area, apply an additional homemade cleaner with a cloth, then work it into the contours with a soft-bristled brush.
 Buff the area with a fresh soft cloth.